blockchain-lab-um/masca/packages/docs/docs/integrate-masca/masca-connector.md

 ## Account Switching

 Account switching must be handled by the dApp!
 This is required for Masca to work properly.
-Without approprietly calling this method, switching Accounts in MetaMask will NOT result in switching accounts in Masca!
+Without appropriately calling this method, switching Accounts in MetaMask will NOT result in switching accounts in Masca!
 We recommend using the `window.ethereum.on('accountsChanged', handler: (accounts: Array<string>);`.
 More on this can be found [here](https://docs.metamask.io/wallet/reference/provider-api/#accountschanged).

 ```typescript
 // When account changes in dApp